 I am a planner by nature, but I always have a better week when I plan my days on Sunday evenings.
 I use a paper planner because I’m just old-fashioned that way.
 Every Sunday, I will write down my schedule and all the things I need to accomplish that week.
 Each evening before bed, I will glance at my list to see what I may need to prepare for the coming day.

 5. Stay organized.

 Within my list of things to do for the week, I prioritize what must be done that week.
-If I can focus on those few things that are essential for that week, I am better able to give myself grace for the other things that may get pushed to the backburner.
+If I can focus on those few essential things that week, I can better give myself grace for the other things that may get pushed to the back burner.
 Accomplishing my prioritized tasks helps me feel productive and not so guilty when I don’t knock out the whole to-do list.

 7. Ask for help.

 This one is probably the most important.
 Being a mom is hard.
 Being a working mom is hard.
 Being a single working mom is hard.
 So asking for help is vital.
 Whether you have to have your mom or mother-in-law come to keep the kids busy for a few hours once a week or you hire a nanny or babysitter a few times a week, do what you need to do to get help.
 Perhaps you’d rather hire someone to clean your house?
 Or maybe you’d rather employ an in-home nanny so you can better focus on work a few hours a week?
 Whatever you need, don’t feel ashamed or afraid to ask for help when you feel overwhelmed.